iS4i4S/GABA-TLS/README.md

 ## Data avaliability
-Processed spatial transcriptomic, and raw RNA-seq data from the BioniKK cohort has been deposited on gene expression omnibus (GEO) under the accession IDs [GSEXXXXXX](pending).
+Processed spatial transcriptomic, and raw RNA-seq data from the BioniKK cohort has been deposited on gene expression omnibus (GEO) under the accession IDs [GSE273952](pending) and [GSE273829](pending), respectively.

 ## Contact
 E-mail any questions to [isaias.hernandez@sorbonne-universite.fr].